krajeckas/modem_testing/README.md

     "authentication": {
         "type" : "SSH",
         "default_address" : "192.168.1.1",  Devices default IP address to use if address lower is not written and is not given as argument starting script for SSH connection
-        "default_username" : "root",        //Devices default user to use if username lower is not written and is not given as argument starting script for SSH connection
+        "default_username" : "root",        Devices default user to use if username lower is not written and is not given as argument starting script for SSH connection
-        "default_password" : "Admin123",    //Devices default password to use if password lower is not written and is not given as argument starting script for SSH connection
+        "default_password" : "Admin123",    Devices default password to use if password lower is not written and is not given as argument starting script for SSH connection
-        "default_port" : "/dev/ttyUSB3",    //Devices default port to use if port lower is not written and is not given as argument starting script for AT commands
+        "default_port" : "/dev/ttyUSB3",    Devices default port to use if port lower is not written and is not given as argument starting script for AT commands
-        "address" : "192.168.2.1",          //Configured IP address for SSH connection "username" : "",                    //Configured username for SSH connection "password" : "",                    //Configured password for SSH connection "port" : ""                         //Configured port for AT commands },
+        "address" : "192.168.2.1",          Configured IP address credentials for SSH connection starting script "username" : "",                    Configured username for SSH credentials for SSH connection starting script "password" : "",                    Configured password credentials for SSH connection starting script "port" : ""                         Configured port for AT commands starting Serial connection },
 ```